coreysmccall/WeddingLEDBracelet/README.md

 ## Notes
 - The absolute max voltage of the least tolerant part (accelerometer) is 3.9V.
 Don't exceed this.
-- Power optimizations of the accelerometer, PWM phase offsets, or MCU power states are probably not the worth the effort.
-At 1MHz MCU clock and default accelerometer settings, the MCU+accelerometer consumes 1mA, then each LED consumes ~7mA.
+- Power optimizations of the accelerometer, PWM phase offsets, and MCU power states are probably not worth the effort.
+At 1MHz MCU clock and default accelerometer settings, the MCU+accelerometer only consumes 1mA, then the LEDs consume ~7mA each.
-- MCU brownout is 1.8V and Accelerometer brownout is 2.0V.
-This appears to be safe with CR2450, at least with reasonable PWM-based LED patterns and low MCU clock
+- MCU brownout is at 1.8V, but Accelerometer brownout could be as high as 2.0V depending on the conditions.
+This appears to be generally safe with the CR2450, especially with reasonable PWM-based LED patterns and low MCU clock.
+Some power measurements verifying this are shown in [PowerTests.md](PowerTests.md).
-- Some example power

 ## Useful Links
 - [Power tests for this bracelet](PowerTests.md)